opentraffic/otv2-platform/README.md

 From left to right the components in this diagram are:

 1. **Open Traffic Basemap Producer** is a centralized service.
 On a regular basis, it ingests OpenStreetMap data and outputs the OSMLR segments against which traffic statistics are matched, reported, stored, and displayed.
-2. **Open Traffic Reporter** is run by each organization that contributes probe data to Open Trafic.
+2. **Open Traffic Reporter** is run by each organization that contributes probe data to Open Traffic.
 Each Reporter instance ingests GPS location streams, map-matches those locations against OSMLR segments, aggregates these locations into anonymous speed statistics.
 3. **Open Traffic Datastore** receives and merges together the anonymous speed statistics from all of the Reporter instances.
 Datastore creates a variety of public data extracts from its historical records of traffic statistics, including space/time tile files to power the Analyst User Interface and routing graph tile files to power a traffic-influenced routing engine.
-4. An instance of Valhalla serves as a **traffic-influenced routing engine**.
+4. An instance of [Valhalla](https://github.com/valhalla), an open-source routing engine by Mapzen, serves as a **traffic-influenced routing engine**.
 5. **Open Traffic Analyst User Interface** serves as an easy-to-use view into Open Traffic's historical speed and observation count data, allowing basic querying by area, time, and route.

 ### More detailed component diagram